Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Sufficient Conditions for Linear Convergence of on Scaling-Invariant Functions

 \mathnote{One consequence of this equivalence is a technique to prove the integrability w.r.t. stationary measure.
 I suspect that this is exactly what we need for the (1+1)-ES and that we somehow prove again by hand.
 However for the comma case it might be that I need more to prove the integrability of $|\ln \| \z \||$ close to zero as it is not dominated by the drift function - and therefore the need of the extra theorem found in one additional paper of Meyn or Tweedie.
 Note that I didn't check carefully what I claim in this note.} Any of those two conditions imply that for any $\z$ in $S_{V}=\{ \z: V(\z) < \infty \}$

 where $\| \nu \|_{h}:= \sup_{g: |g| \leq h} | \nu (g)|$.
 Typically the function $V$ will be finite everywhere such that the convergence in \eqref{eq:cv-fnorm} will hold without any restrictions on the initial condition.
-The conditions (i) or (ii) for the chain $\Z$ with $h(\z) = | \ln \| \z \| | \nnew{+1} $ imply the convergence in expectation of the log-progress independently of the starting point $\z$ taken into $S_{V}=\{ \z: V(\z) < \infty \}$ where $V$ is the function such that \eqref{eq:drift-fnorm} is satisfied.
-More formally \begin{theorem}[Linear convergence in expectation] Let $(\Xt,\st)_{t \in \NNN}$ be the recursive sequence generated by a translation and scaling-invariant \acprs\ algorithm satisfying the assumptions of Proposition~\ref{prop:MConscalinginvariant} optimizing a scaling-invariant function.
+The conditions (i) or (ii) for the chain $\Z$ with $h(\z) = | \ln \| \z \| | \nnew{+1} $ imply the convergence of the expected log-progress independently of the starting point $\z$ taken into $S_{V}=\{ \z: V(\z) < \infty \}$ where $V$ is the function such that \eqref{eq:drift-fnorm} is satisfied.
+More formally \begin{theorem}[Linear convergence of the expected log-progress] Let $(\Xt,\st)_{t \in \NNN}$ be the recursive sequence generated by a translation and scaling-invariant \acprs\ algorithm satisfying the assumptions of Proposition~\ref{prop:MConscalinginvariant} optimizing a scaling-invariant function where w.l.o.g.\ $\xstar$ is zero.
 Let $(\Zt)_{t \in \NNN}$ be the homogeneous Markov chain defined in Proposition~\ref{prop:MConscalinginvariant}.
 Assume that $(\Zt)_{t \in \NNN}$ is $\varphi$-irreducible and aperiodic and assume that either condition (i) or (ii) above are satisfied with $h(\z) = | \ln \| \z \| | \nnew{+1} $.
 Assume also that there exists $\beta \geq 1$ such that

 Then for all initial condition $(\X_{0},\sigma_{0})=(\x,\sigma) $ such that $V(\x/\sigma) < \infty $ where $V$ satisfies \eqref{eq:drift-fnorm}

 \end{theorem}

 {\em Proof.} {\bf Remark $\star$:} Note first that if \eqref{eq:drift-fnorm} is satisfied for a function $V$ for a given $h \geq 1$ then, for $\beta \geq 1$ the function $\beta V$ will satisfy \eqref{eq:drift-fnorm} for the function $\beta h$ such that \eqref{eq:cv-fnorm} will hold with $\beta h$.\\ Let us start by proving the RHS of \eqref{eq:cvExpe} (we set $\z = \x/\sigma$)